Logiqx/wst-results/docs/events/guidance/farrel-cup.md

 - Please ensure the GW-60 is recording at 5 Hz
 - Please wear the GW-60 so that it is facing upwards, and do NOT wear it on the arm using underhand grip
+- Please ensure the GW-60 is NOT being worn underneath underneath neoprene or lycra
 - Please clear the log prior to the start of each session
-- Send the SBP file to the timekeeper at the end of the day
+- When sharing your data with the timekeeper, please send the SBP file

 GW-52:

 - Please ensure it is recording at 5 Hz
-- Please wear the GW-52 in an Aquapac on your bicep, facing upwards so that it has a clear view of the sky
+- Please wear the GW-52 in an Aquapac above your bicep, facing upwards so that it has a clear view of the sky
+- Please ensure your GW-52 is NOT being worn underneath underneath neoprene or lycra
 - Please clear the log prior to the start of each session
-- Send the SBP file to the timekeeper at the end of the day
+- When sharing your data with the timekeeper, please send the SBP file

 GT-31:

-- Please wear the GT-31 in an Aquapac on your bicep, facing upwards so that it has a clear view of the sky
+- Please wear the GT-31 in an Aquapac above your bicep, facing upwards so that it has a clear view of the sky
+- Please ensure your GT-31 is NOT being worn underneath underneath neoprene or lycra
 - Please clear the log prior to the start of each session
-- Send the SBN + SBP files to the timekeeper at the end of the day
+- When sharing your data with the timekeeper, please send the SBN file

 #### COROS

-The APEX 2, APEX 2 Pro, VERTIX 2 and VERTIX 2S may be used for this competition.
+The APEX 2, APEX 2 Pro, VERTIX 2 and VERTIX 2S may be used for this competition, but not the NOMAD or APEX 4.

 Please wear your COROS watch so that it is facing upwards, and do NOT wear it on the arm using underhand grip.

+Please also ensure your COROS watch is NOT being worn underneath your wetsuit sleeve.

 Firmware issues have plagued COROS since May 2024 so it is very important that you check your firmware.